French ship Experiment (1779): British service

-On 11 May 1778, Captained by Sir James Wallace, she captured New Hampshire Privateer "Portsmouth" off Chedabucto Head, Nova Scotia.
+On 11 May 1778, still Captained by Sir James Wallace, she captured New Hampshire Privateer "Portsmouth" off Chedabucto Head, Nova Scotia.
 On 28 May 1778 she captured the 16 gun Massachusetts privateer brig "Wexford" near Cape Sable Island ((43°10′N 65°00′W)).

 She captured 3 prizes off Cape Henry in January, 1779.

 When the French attempted to invade Jersey in 1779, Admiral Mariot Arbuthnot, who had left Spithead with a squadron escorting a convoy en route to North America, sent the convoy in to Torbay and proceeded to the relief of Jersey with his ships.
 However, when he arrived he found that Captain Ford of HMS Unicorn had the situation well in hand.
 The French flotilla retreated to Saint-Malo, but then anchored at Coutances.

 A British squadron under Wallace in Experiment attacked the French in the action of 13 May 1779 in Cancale Bay.
 The British managed to set Valeur (6 guns), Écluse (8), and Guêpe (6) on fire, though the French were able to salvage Ecluse and Guêpe after the British withdrew.
 The British also captured the 32-gun frigate Danae along with a brig, and a sloop.